 Tamer options abound, especially for the smaller set.
 On Riptide Rescue, kids climb into seats styled to look like yellow life rafts before setting off on a simulated sea turtle rescue mission.
 Classic rides get a watery twist, with names like Elmo’s Flying Fish, Abby’s Sea Star Spin and Oscar’s Rocking Eel.
 Tip: Lines tend to dip during the most popular shows.
 For speediest entry, get a Quick Queue Unlimited all-day pass for express entrance to rides.

-Depending on what time of year you visit, there are fun seasonal offerings at SeaWorld San Diego.
-During summer, the park has a new take on an evening light show: Electric Ocean takes its inspiration from the ocean phenomenon bioluminescence, where the ocean glows in the moonlight.
-The night time show, which runs through Labour Day, also features dance music, a DJ, and costumed sea creatures taking to the dance floor.
+Depending on the time of year you visit, there are fun seasonal offerings at SeaWorld San Diego too.
+During the summer, the park has a new take on an evening light show: Electric Ocean takes its inspiration from the ocean phenomenon of bioluminescence, where the ocean glows in the moonlight.
+The night-time show, which runs until Labor Day (first Monday in September), also features dance music, a DJ and costumed sea creatures taking to the dance floor.

-Come fall, SeaWorld’s Halloween Spooktacular (weekends from late September through October) invites kids to dress in costume, mingle with strolling characters, and go trick-or-treating in the park.
+Come autumn, SeaWorld’s Halloween Spooktacular (weekends from late September until end of October) invites children to dress in fancy dress, mingle with the characters strolling around and go trick-or-treating in the park.
 Don’t miss the Halloween-themed sea lion and otter show, Clyde & Seamore’s Big Halloween Bash.

-When the holiday season gets into full swing, the park takes on an ocean-meets-Santa’s Workshop ambience.
-SeaWorld’s Christmas Celebration (typically running from mid-November to around New Year’s) includes a Santa’s Christmas Village, Rudolph’s Christmas town, and holiday-themed shows, such as Dolphin Island Christmas and Clyde & Seamore's Christmas Special, starring the popular sea lion and otter.
+When the Christmas season gets into full swing, the park takes on an ocean-meets-Santa’s Workshop ambience.
+SeaWorld’s Christmas Celebration (typically running from mid-November to around New Year) includes Santa’s Christmas Village, Rudolph’s Christmastown and seasonal shows, such as Dolphin Island Christmas and Clyde & Seamore's Christmas Special, starring the popular sea lion and otter.

 During the holiday season, the O Wondrous Night show tells the Christmas story using 30 carols and a variety of live animals.
-Stay through sundown to catch the nightly lighting of the 40-foot animated tree and to see how the park’s main landmark, the 320-foot Skytower, looks with its holiday lights.
+Stay until sunset to catch the nightly lighting of the 12-metre-tall animated tree and to see how the park’s main landmark, the 98-metre Skytower, looks with its Christmas lights atwinkling.